digital-asset/daml/BAZEL.md

 command-line flags or command-line flags to the executable.
 Click on "Apply", or "OK" to add the run configuration.

+#### Attaching sources to scala library

+If you do not have the scala library sources linked (you only see the decompiled sources only), you can attach it manually by selecting the `Choose sources...` button on the yellow bar at the top, and selecting `scala-library...-src.jar`.

 ### Known Issues

 #### Missing folders in project tree